Risen (song)

-"Risen" is a song by American rock band Sevendust.
-It is one of four singles from their twelfth studio 2018 album, All I See Is War.
+"Risen" is a song by the American rock band Sevendust.
+It was released as the third and last single from their twelfth studio album, All I See Is War (2018).

-The music video and the audio was released on January 23, 2019, was filmed during a concert at the Brixton Academy on December 2, 2018.
+The music video, released on January 23, 2019, was filmed during a concert at the Brixton Academy on December 2, 2018.

 Critics have identified "Risen" as the "heaviest" and "most brutal" song of the album.